What type of student will I be?

 Attendance mode: campus (D) or cloud (online) (X)

 Study mode: full time or part time (fewer than 3 credit points per semester is considered to be part time)

 Fee mode: Commonwealth Supported Place or local full-fee paying (with or without FEE-HELP) or international fee paying and/or a scholarship recipient (scholarships don't always cover all tuition costs).

-You might be a Commonwealth Supported Australian undergraduate studying full time, on campus at Waurn Ponds.
+You might be a Commonwealth Supported Australian undergraduate studying full time, via campus study at Waurn Ponds.

-You might be an international postgraduate student, studying full time on campus at Burwood.
+You might be an international postgraduate student, studying full time via campus study at Burwood.

-You could be a fee paying Australian postgraduate student studying part time, off campus, with a FEE-HELP loan arrangement.
+You could be a fee paying Australian postgraduate student studying part time, via cloud (online) study, with a FEE-HELP loan arrangement.

 Limits and restrictions